diantonioandrea/openBriefcase/README.md

 	make compile

-and it can be installed by:
+and can be installed by:

 	./openBriefcase install